ericoporto/ags-manual-wiki/acintro5.md

 #### Inventory item hotspots

-By default, when the player selects an inventory item as their mouse cursor and clicks on the screen with it, the centre of the item will be used to decide what to activate.
+By default, when the player selects an inventory item as their mouse cursor and clicks on the screen with it, the center of the item will be used to decide what to activate.
 However, with some items you may well not want this behavior - for example, we might want the end of our key to be the activation spot.